rovin76/Redux-1/README.md

 Actions :-

 - create action.js file and do all the functions .
-- pass these function inside dispatch
+- pass these functions inside dispatch
+- manage the argument of action too.

 = Created BY Rovin Singh 07/06/2022